-With the character constraints in the PPC ad copy, you need to show your skills to attract the audience’s attention.
+With the character constraints in the PPC ad copy, you need to show your writing skills to attract the audience’s attention.
 It is not only enough to attract the audience, but you also have to hold them long enough to get the desired reaction to your CTA.

 While an eye-catching headline can bring a person to your ad, it is a well-crafted description or “copy” that will hold their attention and entice them to perform the action they desire.

-While writing a PPC ad copy, try to ensure that it is doing the following things:
+While writing skills for PPC ad copy, try to ensure that it is doing the following things:

 - It is working hard enough to get the initial attention of the targeted audience.

-- It is addressing a specific pain point or requirements of that audience.
+- It addresses a specific pain point or requirements of that audience.

-- It is providing a well-defined and actionable CTA.
+- It provides a well-defined and actionable CTA.

 Without these crucial factors doing their work of compelling an audience, your PPC ad copy is most likely to go to waste.

 How Can You Identify An Excellently Written PPC Ad Copy?

 The purpose of a PPC ad copy is simple.
 A company is selling a product and wants its customers to buy it.
-However, it is not enough to make the right product; you will need to inform the consumers about it and pursue them to buy.
+However, it is not enough to make the right product; you will need to inform the consumers about it and encourage them to buy it.